 There is a long-standing debate on using a Mac-based machine vs a Windows PC.
 I have used both for long periods in my career and have an almost equal list of Pros and Cons for both.
 I eventually settled on using a high-spec gaming pc for my needs although many of my contemporaries still swear by their Macs.
 I prefer building a PC since you get to spec out your hardware and have the ability to upgrade them as you go along.
 You can build a PC with higher specifications than a similarly priced Mac.
 Purpose-built PCs are more "Futureproof" as well.

-Higher specifications like processor speed and ram amount enable you to have more resources to work with multiple tracks and instances of plugin fx.
+Higher specifications like processor speed and ram amount enable you to work with multiple tracks and instances of plugin fx.
 They also help reduce latency when recording.
-More disk space means you have more storage for project files.
-Solid-state drives are becoming more common the past few years and many studios now prefer using SSDs for internal storage for faster boot-up times and stability.
+More hard drive disk space means you have more storage for project files.
+Solid-state drives are becoming more common the past few years.
+Many studios now prefer using SSDs for internal storage for faster boot-up times and stability.
 HDDs are still used for project files and sample libraries because of their larger capacity.
 For HDDs, 7200 rpm is preferred for its stability and read/write speed.

 Another thing to consider is compatibility with the software and hardware you are going to use.
 DAWs like Logic Pro X, for example, can only be used on Macs.
 Some plugins are inherently more stable on one OS versus the other.
 Hardware integrations like Pro Tools and UAD will be among the things to check for compatibility with your chosen system.